DerSarco/appwrite-example/readme.md

 ![image](./readmeimg/6.png)

-What i recommend on this point? simple, create an Android project because AppWrite will ask some info about our project, in my example i will use the same data of this repository.
+What I recommend on this point? simple, create an Android project because AppWrite will ask some info about our project, in my example i will use the same data of this repository.

 ![image](./readmeimg/7.png)